niuniuLYH/ECMAScript6/README.md

     gulp build --dev
     gulp server

-The server is now listening at port 8000, and your modifications will be detected, change some code then you can see view changes.
+Now the server is listening at port 8000, and your modifications will be detected automatically.

+Try to change some code, and enjoy your ES6 learning.